-Seattle Port Commission’s most contested race draws two who think alike, differ in endorsements
+Biggest difference between 2 Seattle Port Commission candidates may be who’s backing them

 Occupation: Environmental consultant

-Endorsements: Local elected officials, port unions, conservation groups and The Seattle Times Editorial Board
+Endorsements: Local elected officials, Port unions, conservation groups and The Seattle Times Editorial Board

 Hometown: Seattle